chinchi-hsu/PageRank/README.md

 # PageRank
 The implementation of the algorithm PageRank

+** 2018/03/28 update: I implemented a new Python 3 PageRank algorithm that is accelerated by Numpy, Scipy, Scikit-learn and Pandas.
+I think it as my fatest implementation in pure Python code. **

 ### Description

 The code stems from one of the homework of the course *information retrieval*.